 We want to be as helpful as we can so if you specifically request that you want an exact size or you need a stone to easily fit in a setting we will be happy to help however we can - within reason.
 Our team at Kernowcraft want you to be happy with your orders from us and we know that when you are a beginner and just starting out you may like to start with an easy setting where little or no adjustment is necessary, if so just talk to us (give us a call on 01872 573888) and we will be happy to advise and make sure you get the best stone or setting for you.

 In the shopping basket you will notice a pencil icon and the words 'Add special instructions' next to each item in your shopping basket, you can use this feature to add a message regarding that product which the person personally picking your order will be able to see.

-We would suggest that you do make sure your phone number is included on your order in case we need to contact you about your request.
-We respect your privacy and will never share your details with other companies and will only call you regarding your order.
+We would suggest that you do make sure your phone number is included on your order in case we need to contact you about your request - we will only contact you if there is a query on your order.

 Of course, these are a just a few of the tools which you will need for setting stones and depending on the extent of your project you may need soldering and polishing equipment as well, but these essentials are great so ensure that you have them in your kit.

 Our range of sterling silver, 14ct gold and copper loose settings, bezel cups and mounts are perfect for when you want to solder a pre-made setting onto a design, such as a ring band or pendant.

 We stock over 500 high quality, precious and semi precious gemstone cabochon stones.
 We specialise in supplying beautiful, high quality, cabochon and faceted stones that are carefully picked by our buying team for setting in your jewellery pieces.
 You may also like to explore our range of settings for cabochon stones too in a range of styles.